Sameer12052003/CH21B033_DA6401_Assignment_3/README.md

 ## Roll No : CH21B033

-This repository contains the implemenatation of assignment 3 of the course 'Introduction to Deep Learning' DA6401.
+This repository contains the implementation of assignment 3 of the course 'Introduction to Deep Learning' DA6401.

 It trains a custom RNN, LSTM AND GRU models, validates and tests them on the dakshina dataset for transliteration task.
 We consider transliteration from Latin (English) to Devanagari Hindi script.